tencentyun/intlcloud-documents/yehe_doc/管理工具/云监控/云产品指标/云数据库/分布式数据库 DCDB 监控指标_intl_en.md

 ## Input Parameters

-To query the monitoring data of a TencentDB for TDSQL v3 instance, use the following input parameters:
+To query the monitoring data of a TDSQL for MySQL v3 instance, use the following input parameters:
 &Namespace=QCE/DCDB
 &Instances.N.Dimensions.0.Name=uuid
 &Instances.N.Dimensions.0.Value=<Specific instance uuid>